 The most common car accident injuries are oftentimes avoidable by taking the right safety precautions, like wearing a seatbelt.

 Regardless of the injury, you should seek medical attention to properly diagnose and treat your injury.
 Seeking medical attention is an important step in mitigation and can greatly increase your chances of winning your Chicago car accident lawsuit.

 Timeline of a Chicago Car Accident Lawsuit

 Each case is unique which means there is no “right” timeline for a Chicago car accident lawsuit, but typically cases proceed in a similar manner.

-- In Illinois, the statute of limitations is two years from the date of injury, meaning you have two years from the date of your accident to file a lawsuit.
-It is imperative you contact an attorney to discuss the details of your case as quickly as possible as to not miss your chance of filing a lawsuit.
+- In Illinois, the statute of limitations is two years from the date of injury, meaning you have two years from the date of your accident to file a Chicago car accident lawsuit.
+It is imperative you contact a Chicago car accident lawyer to discuss the details of your case as quickly as possible as to not miss your chance of filing a lawsuit.

-- If, after an investigation into the facts, the attorney agrees to proceed with your case, a lawsuit will be filed on your behalf.
+- If, after an investigation into the facts, the attorney agrees to proceed with your case, a Chicago car accident lawsuit will be filed on your behalf.